October 1, 2017

 Trip to Europe Still has openings!

-We have had several students express interest in joining us for our upcoming trip to Europe.
+We are pleased to say that there are still students expressing interest in joining us for our upcoming trip to Europe.
 If you are interested, please contact me at firstname.lastname@example.org.
-We are hoping for a minimum of 12 students in our group, and currently have nine.
+We are hoping for a minimum of 12 students in our group, and currently have ten!
 The trip will take 12 days within a window between June 10 and June 29.
-If you were unable to attend the information session on September 14 and are interested, I would be glad to talk with you or/and send you the powerpoint presentation from that date.
-We have been asked to post a deadline of September 30 for signing up.
+If you were unable to attend the information session on September 14 but are interested, I would be glad to talk with you or/and send you the powerpoint presentation from that date.
+The deadline of September 30 has barely passed, but EF Tours is extending that deadline.

 That is all the news for today!
-See you in school!!
+I hope to see you in school!!